 In addition, the Trust's website will display the applicable end of day closing NAV.
 The daily holdings of the Trust will be available on the Trust's website before 9:30 a.m.
 E.T.
 The Trust's total portfolio composition will be disclosed each Business Day that NYSE Arca is open for trading, on the Trust's website.
 The Trust's website will also include a form of the prospectus for the Trust that may be downloaded.
-The website will include the Shares' ticker and CUSIP information, along with additional quantitative information currency marketplace has been subject to substantial volatility and price swings).

-updated on a daily basis for the Trust.
-The Trust's website will include (1) the prior business day's trading volume, the prior business day's reported NAV and closing price, and a calculation of the premium and discount of the closing price or mid-point of the bid/ask spread at the time of NAV calculation ("Bid/ Ask Price'') against the NAV; and (2) data in chart format displaying the frequency distribution of discounts and premiums of the daily closing price or Bid/Ask Price against the NAV, within appropriate ranges, for at least each of the four previous calendar quarters.
+The website will include the Shares' ticker and CUSIP information, along with additional quantitative information updated on a daily basis for the Trust.
+The Trust's website will include (1) the prior business day's trading volume, the prior business day's reported NAV and closing price, and a calculation of the premium and discount of the closing price or mid-point of the bid/ask spread at the time of NAV calculation ("Bid/ Ask Price") against the NAV; and (2) data in chart format displaying the frequency distribution of discounts and premiums of the daily closing price or Bid/Ask Price against the NAV, within appropriate ranges, for at least each of the four previous calendar quarters.
 The Trust's website will be publicly available prior to the public offering of Shares and accessible at no charge.

 The Index value and price information for T-Bills is available from major market data vendors.
-The CME CF BRR value is available on the CME website and from major market data vendors.
-The spot price of Bitcoin also is available on a 24-hour basis from major market data vendors.
+The CME CF BRR and CME CF BRTI values are available on the CME website and from major market data vendors.
+The spot price of Bitcoin also is available on a 24hour basis from major market data vendors.